amazeeio/docs/local_docker_development/help.md

 ## I get an error like `Conflict.
 The name "/amazee_io.docker.amazee.io" is already in use by container`

-It happened to all of us, you remove a local `docker-compose.yml` file, recreate it and now during `docker-compose up -d`, docker yells at you and tells you this dontainer exists already.
+It happened to all of us, you remove a local `docker-compose.yml` file, recreate it and now during `docker-compose up -d`, docker yells at you and tells you this container exists already.

 The easiest way would be to just give your new container another name, but there are better ways: